 This easy recipe for Roasted Pumpkin Soup with Root Vegetables uses real (not canned) roasted pumpkin, along with winter root vegetables and coriander seed oil that makes a memorable meal for your family.

 My easy Roasted Pumpkin Soup with Root Vegetables is a hearty and healthy meal in a bowl.
 It’s made from scratch using fresh garden pumpkins and winter root vegetables, garnished with a coriander oil and Crème Fraîche garnish.

 Why choose pumpkins?
 I think the best reason is because when pumpkins are roasted, they develop a wonderfully rich taste that you can use in both sweet and savory dishes.
 Which means you can virtually make a bunch of different recipes out of one pumpkin from pies, to pancakes, to soup.

 RELATED: Easy Roasted Pumpkin Pie

 Besides roasting pumpkins couldn’t be easier.
-You just cut off the top third of the pumpkin, scoop out the seeds (don’t throw these away–roast them) and then bake.
+You just cut off the top third of the pumpkin, scoop out the seeds (don’t throw these away–just roast them) and then bake.

 The total amount of time for baking, start to finish, for a medium size pumpkin is little under one hour.
 Not bad, I’d say, to make the perfect roasted pumpkin soup.